SatoMichi/Keyboard_Play/README.md

 ## Note
 Since this code purpose was just trying to realize what I come up with in one night, probably I will not come back to this code to modify it unless it interest me again.

-**Ofcourse feel free to modify code if you come up with good idea.**
+**Of course feel free to modify code if you come up with good idea.**